jncraton/software-engineering-cpsc4430/lectures/course-search-feedback.md

 - Table should use labeled headings and columns for various fields
 - Instruction type filter must be accessible (should like be a `select`)
+- All `input` elements should have appropriate associated labels

 New Issues
 ----------